karthik-pepperdex/my-portfolio/README.md

 # Portfolio
-## Hey, if yuo wanna see my protfolio, here is the site: https://kardev07.github.io/my-portfolio/
+## Hey, if you wanna see my protfolio, here is the site: https://kardev07.github.io/my-portfolio/